kentnf/VirusDetect/tools/readme.md

 GenBank website.
 So I guess the website update more frequently than ftp.
 To generate accurate classification, we need manually update these virus taxon id in the script viral_DB_prepare.pl, sorry for that I did not make it as a automatically process.

-   * check warning message: if there is any virus do not have taxon id. manually chagne it in [sub correct_org_taxon_division]

 ######2.1 the file "report.txt" records these virus without taxon id like this:

 	$ grep "WARN" report.txt